devops329/devops/instruction/playwright/playwright.md

 ## Configuring to test with Vite

 Before we can write our own tests we need to finish configuring Playwright.
-Open the `playwright.config.ts` file and modify it so that it will launch our service whenever a test needs to run.
+Open the `playwright.config.js` file and modify it so that it will launch our service whenever a test needs to run.
 This is done by adding a `webServer` section to the config that provides the startup command for Vite and the URL that our service is running from.

 ```js
   webServer: {